Peter Enns: Suspension from Westminster Theological Seminary

 Enns's book, Inspiration and Incarnation: Evangelicals and the Problem of the Old Testament, proved controversial at Westminster Theological Seminary (WTS).
-WTS President Peter Lillback expressed that it "has caught the attention of the world so that we have scholars that love this book, and scholars who have criticized it very deeply….
+WTS President Peter Lillback said that it "has caught the attention of the world so that we have scholars that love this book, and scholars who have criticized it very deeply....
 We have students who have read it say it has liberated them.
 We have other students that say it's crushing their faith and removing them from their hope.
 We have churches that are considering it, and two Presbyteries have said they will not send students to study under Professor Enns here."

 The general content of Inspiration and Incarnation was taught by Enns over his fourteen-year teaching career at Westminster Theological Seminary.
 It was only after the book's publication in 2005 that a lengthy controversy ensued in the wake of major administrative changes, most notably the election of Peter Lillback as president in 2005.
 The main point of contention was whether the book was within the theological boundaries of the Westminster Confession of Faith.
 Westminster faculty members take an oath that their teaching will be in line with that confession.